Father's Day

 Black-ish: “Daddy’s Day”

 This episode is all about dads taking matters of appreciation into their own hands.
 Season 2, Episode 4 is all about Daddy’s Day.
 After all, that’s all Dre Johnson (played by Anthony Anderson) wanted from his self-absorbed family of six.
 Instead of waiting for his kudos, Dre and his friends invent their own holiday to celebrate, well, them!
-There are plenty of touching daddy moments in Black-ish, including Zoey’s graduation.
+There are plenty of touching parenting moments in Black-ish, including Zoey’s graduation.

-Watch Black-ish on Hulu and ABC.
+Watch Black-ish on Hulu and Disney+.

 Malcolm in the Middle: “Rollerskates”